minskylab/neocortex/README.md

 3. **Context**

-   Neocortex's Context represents a "session" or "dialog" with a human, it contains essencial information about the person with we're conversation.
+   Neocortex's Context represents a "session" or "dialog" with a human, it contains essential information about the person with we're a conversation.

    ```go
    // Context represent the context of one conversation